 Although the Department of Anthropology only accepts students who wish to pursue the PhD, students are not officially admitted to candidacy for the PhD immediately upon entry into the program.
-Admittance to candidacy for the PhD program requires the successful completion of the requirements of the MA degree as well as the of requirements listed below.
+Admittance to candidacy for the PhD program requires the successful completion of the requirements of the AM degree as well as of the requirements listed below.
 Continuation for the PhD requires that the student be advanced to doctoral candidacy.
 The defense of the doctoral proposal and admission to doctoral candidacy are expected by the end of the third year.

 - Credit units.
 Students must have completed 48 units before filing the petition to advance to candidacy. - 2.
-Forming the Doctoral Research Advisory Committee.
+Forming the Doctoral Research Advisory Committee (RAC).

 Students are encouraged to work with a variety of faculty while shaping their dissertation proposal.
-Prior to scheduling their dissertation proposal defense during their third year, students should formally assemble a Doctoral Research Advisory Committee (i.e., a Doctoral Committee) in consultation with their advisor.
-This committee must consist of a minimum of three full-time tenured or tenure-track members of the anthropology faculty, who must approve the dissertation proposal defense and also sign - along with the department chair - the Notice of Title, Scope, and Procedure of Dissertation.
+Prior to scheduling their dissertation proposal defense during their third year, students must formally assemble a Doctoral RAC in consultation with their advisor.
+This committee must consist of a minimum of three full-time tenured or tenure-track members of the Anthropology faculty who must approve the dissertation proposal defense and also sign the RAC Form and along with the department chair the Notice of Title, Scope, and Procedure of Dissertation.
 This committee typically forms the basis of the Dissertation Defense Committee. - 3.
-Student-specific requirements for doctoral candidacy.
-Prior to admission to candidacy, students may be asked by their committees to fulfill additional requirements that are directly relevant to their doctoral dissertation research.
-These may include a foreign language or specialized training

-- outside of the anthropology department in areas such as statistics, computer programming or laboratory techniques.
+Student-specific requirements for doctoral candidacy.Prior to admission to candidacy, students may be asked by their committees to fulfill additional requirements that are directly relevant to their doctoral dissertation research.
+These requirements may include a foreign language or specialized training outside of the anthropology department in areas such as statistics, computer programming, or laboratory techniques.
 Students will be formally notified by their advisor of such additional requirements. - 4.
 Defense of the doctoral proposal.
 All students must defend a doctoral proposal prior to admission to PhD candidacy.
-PhD proposal defenses should be carried out by December 15 of the student's third year, and they must be carried out no later than the end of the third year.
-Proposals must be defended before a faculty committee consisting of a minimum of three full-time tenured or tenure-track members of the anthropology faculty (refer to "Forming the Doctoral Research Advisory Committee" above). - 5.
+PhD proposal defenses should be carried out by December 15 of the student's third year and must be carried out no later than the end of the third year.
+Proposals must be defended before the RAC. - 5.
 Petition for admission to doctoral candidacy.
-After a student's doctoral proposal has been successfully defended and after all other requirements set by the Office of Graduate Studies, Arts & Sciences, the Department of Anthropology, the subdiscipline, and the student's committee have been met, the student and their advisor should submit a petition to the chair for advancement to candidacy; the chair will then inform the entire faculty and report the successful advancement to the Office of Graduate Studies, Arts & Sciences.
+After a student's doctoral proposal has been successfully defended and after all other requirements set by the Office of Graduate Studies, Arts & Sciences; the Department of Anthropology; the subdiscipline; and the student's committee have been met, the student and their advisor should submit a petition to the chair for advancement to candidacy.
+The chair will then inform the entire faculty and report the successful advancement to the Office of Graduate Studies, Arts & Sciences.